 - Enter your cell phone number

-- Enter the verification code sent to you
+- Check the verification code sent to you

-After you complete these steps, your Radaris profile will be private.
+After you complete these steps and submit the verification code, your Radaris profile will be private.

 Visit the opt out page for detailed videos and up-to-date instructions.

 What Other Sites Have My Public Records’ Information?